 All water systems in Maryland are encouraged to develop water conservation plans.
-Current MDE policies require that certain public water systems develop and submit to MDE's Water Supply Program written water conservation plans.
-These plans are required for water systems that serve a population of greater than 10,000 and produce more than 100 gallons of water per capita per day and for systems that are awarded financial assistance from the State for infrastructure improvements.
+Current MDE policies1 require that certain public water systems develop and submit to MDE's Water Supply Program written water conservation plans.
+These plans are required for water systems that serve a population greater than 10,000 people and produce more than 100 gallons of water per capita per day.
+It is required when these systems are applying for a new or expanded water appropriation permit or awarded financial assistance from the State for infrastructure improvements.
 MDE may also request a water system to submit a plan based upon sanitary survey findings, engineering studies, or other fact-finding events conducted as part of routine compliance activities.
-Water systems practicing an approved water conservation plan will not be penalized with a reduction of their current water appropriation permit limitations if they use less water.